miekg/dinit/README.md

   command must be given as one string, enclosed with quotes.
 * `stop`: run command on exit.
 The complete command must be given as one string, enclosed with quotes.
-* `timeout`: time in seconds before SIGKILL is send after the SIGTERM has been sent.
+* `timeout`: time in seconds before SIGKILL is sent after the SIGTERM has been sent.
-* `primary`: consider all commands primary; if one of them dies take down the other processes.
+* `primary`: consider all commands primary; if one of them dies then take down the other processes.
 * `submit`: submit a command line to dinit's socket interface.